← Guides

 Temp range1530°CFlocculationmediumFlavour profileFruity, floral, rose, tropical, soft

 One of the most popular mead strains worldwide.
 Lalvin 71B was originally selected for fruity red wines and rosés but its partial malo-lactic activity (it metabolises some malic acid) makes it exceptionally valuable for fruit meads where sharp acid character is unwanted.
+Partially degrades malic acid — softens sharp fruit musts.
+With a 14% ABV limit, it's vital to plan gravity accordingly.
 It produces stable fruity and floral esters that survive well through conditioning.
 The 14% ABV ceiling is the key constraint — if your target gravity puts you above this, switch to EC-1118 or K1-V1116.
 Nitrogen demand is low, making it forgiving under TOSCA 2.0.
-Source: Scott Labs 2025–2026 Handbook.

 Use in calculator →